 Cleaning Supplies

-You’ll need ample cleaning supplies to keep a lovebird’s cage clean.
-According to VCA, lovebirds are especially vulnerable to yeast infections (candidiasis) and certain bacterial infections.
+Lovebirds are vulnerable to yeast infections (candidiasis) and certain bacterial infections.

 Choose a non-toxic cleaner from a pet store (approximately. $5-10).
 You may also want to buy cleaning gloves ($2), cloth(s) ($5), and cage liners ($20 for 50 sheets).

-Providing a range of textured perches and foot toys for a lovebird will help keep its nails at the right length.
-That said, the lovebird may still need their nails trimmed occasionally.
+Providing textured perches and foot toys keeps the nails at the right length.
+That said, the lovebird may still need its nails trimmed occasionally.

 Nail clippers for lovebirds cost around $15.
-Asking a vet to show you how to trim the nails safely before you do it is recommended.
-Some people prefer having their vet trim their lovebird’s nails.
+Asking a vet to show you how to trim the nails before you do so is recommended.
+Some people prefer getting a vet to trim the lovebird’s nails.

 Healthcare Costs

-Monthly policies will range from $5-30 per month.
-If you decide not to get insurance, it’s recommended that you budget at least $250 per year toward the lovebird’s health costs.
+Monthly policies range from $5 to $30.
+If you decide not to get insurance, budget at least $250 per year toward the lovebird’s health costs.

 Toys

-Lovebirds are friendly and love to play.
-Contrary to popular belief, lovebirds can live alone, but if you choose to have just one lovebird, you’ll need to give it attention and toys.
+Lovebirds love to play.
+Contrary to popular belief, lovebirds can live alone, but if you choose to have just one lovebird, you’ll need to give it more attention and toys.

 Budget for at least 5 new toys a year, which will cost at least $25 if you want more challenging toys.